JNKHunter/insight/README.md

 * The hashmap uses the host (ip or hostname) as the key, and a ResourceNode as the value.
 A ResourceNode is largely responsible to tracking the number of failed login requests and determining if a request should be logged as potentially malicious.
+* In particular, we're using a LinkedHashmap to preserve the insertion order of the failed logins, and get a faster iteration speed when we're writing out to a file.

+#### Performance